Plays, films, articles, books, the odd album note

 Play: The Song

-Released as an audio production in June 2023 by Philadelphia-based Theatre Ariel, "The Song" is James Inverne's creative response to the social unrest then riling Israel (due to the government's proposed judicial overhaul).
+Released as an audio production in June 2023 by Philadelphia-based Theatre Ariel, "The Song" was James Inverne's creative response to the social unrest then riling Israel (due to the government's proposed judicial overhaul).
 'The Song' is a short play (20 minutes) that looks back at a little-known yet amazing true story from Israeli history - from a time when, like now, everything had suddenly seemed worse than anyone had imagined, and yet a very few years later, even more surprising, an event occurred that was better than anyone could have possibly dreamed.
 Funny, moving and musical, as three colleagues search for a mysterious and elusive melody, deep trauma, and an incredible political reality, are gradually revealed.

 The audio recording released by Theatre Ariel features three of Israel's top young actors and can be heard here: https://www.youtube.com/watch?v=4hvDYyh62xQ